Developing Skill and Comprehension: How to Teach Kids to Read

 Expose children with books and reading at a young age.

 Parents can start teaching their children to read at any age.
 Most mothers even read to their babies while still inside their tummies.
-Once they are born, it also helps if parents read bedtime stories t their babies.
+Once they are born, it also helps if parents read bedtime stories to their babies.
 Frequent exposure to reading stories will develop a positive—and even affectionate—attitude toward books.
 When ready, you can also expose your kids to fun worksheet activities to aid their reading experience.

 Walk your talk.